Scott Gummer: Career

 Upon graduating from Oregon with a degree in journalism and an emphasis on advertising, Gummer moved to New York City to work on Madison Avenue.
 But after 18 months spent toiling in the traffic department at the Foote Cone & Belding ad agency, Gummer switched to magazine editorial, starting out as a fact-checker at GQ and later moving to LIFE, where he would write and produce photo essays with photographers including Harry Benson, Galen Rowell, Robb Kendrick, Bob Sacha, Theo Westenberger, Co Rentmeester, Taro Yamasaki, and others.

-Gummer left New York in 1992 and moved with his family back to the Bay Area, where he freelanced on a wide variety of topics for magazines including Vanity Fair, This Old House, Skiing, Sports Illustrated, Fortune, Child, and more.
+Gummer left New York in 1992 and moved with his family back to the Bay Area, where he freelanced on a wide variety of topics for magazines including Vanity Fair, This Old House, Skiing, Sports Illustrated, and Fortune.
 From 1995 to 1998, Gummer took a detour from writing and worked with entertainment software giant EA Sports overseeing marketing for the NHL hockey and PGA Tour/Tiger Woods golf franchises.

 In all, Gummer has written over 250 articles for more than 40 different magazines, many about travel and golf.
 From 2003 to 2005 he was Senior Writer/Travel Editor with GOLF magazine, after which he launched his career as an author.